Gender

 My name is Jennifer Williams.
 My personal and educational experiences have shaped who I am today.
 I value work ethic, adaptability, and communication which are qualities I developed primarily through life experiences.
 I describe myself as motivated and adaptable with a strong interest in continuous learning and growth.
 Educationally, I have built a strong foundation where I have developed skills in critical thinking, problem-solving, and collaboration.

-The driving passion for why I’m pursuing the career field of electrical linework is necessity.
+The driving passion for why I’m pursing the career field of electrical linework is necessity.
 For over a year I have been without a job though actively applying.
-Currently, staying in a non-physical domestic violence environment.
+I'm also currently staying in a non-physical domestic violence environment.
 Completing Cape Fear’s Community College Electrical Lineworker program I believe will help me to restart my life financially and leave environments that are not conducive to my success.
-The aspects of the electrical linework field I look forward to are travel, working in a variety of environments and physical fitness hence at times electrical linework can be physically demanding.
-Post - graduation I see myself as I am actively working towards, being hired by an electrical company which will provide job stability and allow me to move away from environments that are not healthy for my success.
+The aspects of the electrical linework field I look forward to are travel, working in a variety of environments and physical fitness hence electrical linework can be physically challenging.
+Post-graduation I see myself as I’m actively working towards being hired by an electrical company which will provide job stability and allow me to move away from environments that are not healthy for my success.

-The social cause I am passionate about and will use to give back to my community consists of financial literacy, career readiness, and student debt awareness.
+The second social cause I care about consists of financial literacy, career readiness, and student debt awareness.
 This comes from personal experience.
-Prior to getting involved with skilled trades I was pressured into going to college without fully understanding financial literacy and how to select a degree for my personal and financial goals.
-From this experience, it has left me with student loan debt and a degree that I have no interest in.
-This experience has lit a fire within me to ensure that all people, especially young adults and teenagers gain full understanding of the different educational and career pathways available to them.
-Because too often many students and young adults feel pressured to attend college without being fully informed of alternatives such as trade schools, apprenticeships, or certifications, which can lead to fulfilling and financially stable careers.
-For those who do choose college, I believe and know it is crucial to understand which types of degrees are most likely to lead to sustainable employment.
-This knowledge is particularly important for students whose families are at a financial disadvantage and lack financial literacy.
+I care about ensuring that all people, especially young adults and teenagers gain a full understanding of the different educational and career pathways available to them.
+Many feel pressured to attend college without being fully informed of alternatives such as trade school, military, apprenticeships, or certifications which can lead to fulfilling and financially stable careers.
+For those who do choose college, I believe it is crucial to understand which types of degrees are most likely to lead to sustainable employment.
+This knowledge is particularly important for students whose families are at a financial disadvantage and lack financial literacy

-Conclusively, this scholarship and the education I will receive through Cape Fear Community College’s Electrical Lineworker program will give me the opportunity to rebuild my life and establish a stable career.
-Having been without employment for over a year while actively applying, I understand the importance of gaining the right skills and training to become employable in a strong, in-demand field.
-This program will not only prepare me for the technical demands of electrical linework, but it will also provide me with the financial stability I need to create a healthier living environment and move forward toward long-term success.
-With the support of this scholarship for educational, housing, and transportation needs, I can focus on my education and confidently pursue my goal of becoming a professional electrical lineworker.
+Conclusively, this scholarship and the education I will receive from Cape Fear Community college's electrical line worker program will give me the opportunity to rebuild my life and establish a stable career.
+Due to the length of being unemployed, I understand the importance of gaining the right skills and training to become employable in a strong in-demand field.
+This program will not only prepare me for the technical demands of electrical linework, but it will also provide me with the financial stability I need to create a healthier living environment and move forward towards long-term success.
+With the support of this scholarship for educational, housing, and transportation needs, I can focus on my education and confidently pursue my goal of becoming a electrical lineworker.

 Sincerely,